tanwasp/memora-ai/README.md

-# memora-ai
+# Memora AI
 Memora AI is a macOS desktop assistant that transforms how you learn and retain information.
+Highlight any text on your screen, invoke a shortcut, and ask questions.
+Memora remembers what you’ve seen and builds a personal memory base, enabling smarter, more context-aware responses over time.
+It learns what you know, tracks what you struggle with, and helps generate intelligent notes and summaries automatically.